shaftoe/curriculum-vitae/content/work.md

   - _Monolith vs. Microservices_ strategy analysis
   - (virtual) network layout design

-  ... and more, with a constant eye on keeping everything secuire and usable by both end users and operators.
+  ... and more, with a constant eye on keeping everything secure and usable by both end users _and_ operators.

 - #### Bonial International GmbH, Berlin (Germany)